-With this train pass, the weekend is all yours—you can take the train as often as you like within one weekend (Saturday or Sunday and is valid from midnight up to 3 am the following morning), anywhere in Germany, and on any Regional and S-Bahn train (no high-speed Intercity Express).
+With the Schönes-Wochenende-Ticket, the weekend is all yours—you can take the train as often as you like within one weekend (Saturday or Sunday and is valid from midnight up to 3 am the following morning), anywhere in Germany, and on any regional (RB, IRE, RE) and S-Bahn train (no high-speed Intercity Express).
 The ticket costs 44 euros plus just 6 euro per person for up to 5 people.

-To give a little perspective, you can ride from Munich to Berlin on this ticket with 5 of your friends.
-It is crazy cheap, but will cost you in time.
-This journey is usually only 6 hours, but can stretch to 12 on regional trains.
+To give a little perspective, you can ride from Munich to Berlin on this ticket with 4 of your friends.
+It is crazy cheap but will cost you in time.
+This journey is usually only 4.5 hours but can stretch to 12 hours on regional trains.
 Plan your time versus money accordingly.

 Länder Ticket (State Ticket)

-With only one pass, you can travel with up to 5 people and explore a German state of your choice on a shoestring budget starting at 23 euros plus 6 euros per additional traveler up to five people.
+With only one pass, you can travel with up to five people and explore a German state of your choice on a shoestring budget starting at 23 euros plus 6 euros per additional traveler up to five people.

 German Rail Pass

-An important note: This offer only applies to people with permanent residence outside Europe, Turkey and the Russian Federation.
+An important note: This offer only applies to people with permanent residence outside Europe, Turkey, and Russia.
 If you are European and live outside Europe you must have left more than 6 months ago (indicated by the stamp in your passport).

 The German Railway offers frequent train travelers the chance to buy a card that offers discounts on every train journey.
 There are three different options:

-- Bahncard 25 - This card provides a 25% discount on Flexpreis (flexible fares) and all long-distance saver fares for one year.
-The card costs just 62 Euros for second class and 125 Euro for first class.
-Order here.
+- Bahncard 25 - This card provides a 25 percent discount on flexpreis (flexible fares) and sparpreis for one year.
+The card costs just 62 Euros for second class.

-- Bahncard 50 - This card provides a 50% discount on Flexpreis (flexible fares) and all long-distance saver fares for one year.
-The card costs 255 Euros for second class and 515 Euro for first class.
-Students, senior citizens and children only pay half the purchase price.
-Order here.
+- Bahncard 50 - This card provides a 50 percent discount on Flexpreis and 25 percent discount on sparpreise within Germany.
+The card costs 255 Euros for second class.
+Students, senior citizens, and children only pay half the purchase price.

 - Bahncard 100 - For the constant traveler, this card provides all-inclusive travel for one year.
-The card costs 4,090 Euros for second class and 6,890 Euro for first class.
-Order here.
+The card costs 695.52 euros for private customers.